- About Us

 For every 20,000 people in Zambia, there is only one trained physician – compared to nearly 54 physicians per 20,000 people in the US.

-Every day we are working to bring hope to Zambian orphans living in these devastating conditions.
+Every day we are working to bring hope to the vulnerable children in Lusaka, Zambia living in these devastating conditions.